noriod/resume/README.md

 ### Code Documentation Generator

 Parses a proprietary xml based code base in order to extract comments and generate documentation in the form of static html pages similar to javadoc.
-This solved a problem at Expeditors where critical information was stored in the code comments making it only accessible via an IDE.
-With the creation of this tool non technical stakeholders are now able to access the documentation in a comfortable and familiar way.
+This solved a problem at Expeditors where critical information was stored in the code comments, making it only accessible via an IDE.
+With the creation of this tool, non technical stakeholders are now able to access the documentation in a comfortable and familiar way.

 Technologies Used:
 * Java